🦺 Business Insurance · Generali · Spain

 How Convenio Accident Cover Works

-Benefit levels are set by the convenio, not by the employer's preference.
-The relevant convenio specifies minimum amounts:
+Benefit levels are set by the convenio, not by the employer.
+The relevant convenio sets the minimum amounts:

-Cover is per-employee, automatically extended to all eligible staff.
-Unlike voluntary group health insurance, there is no opt-in or opt-out by individual employees — every employee in scope of the convenio is automatically covered from their first day of employment.
-The employer's declaration of the workforce drives the policy schedule.
+Cover is per-employee and given to all eligible staff.
+Unlike optional group health cover, there is no opt-in or opt-out by individual employees.
+Every employee covered by the convenio is insured from their first day of work.
+The employer's staff list sets the policy schedule.

-Beneficiaries are typically defined by the convenio, not by the employee.
-For accidental death benefits, the convenio usually specifies that payment is to the spouse and children, or in defined order of priority, the parents, the legal heirs.
-The employee may have no individual right to nominate beneficiaries, depending on the convenio's wording.
+Beneficiaries are usually set by the convenio, not by the employee.
+For accidental death benefits, the convenio normally pays the spouse and children first.
+If there are none, it pays the parents, then the legal heirs in order of priority.
+Depending on the convenio's wording, the employee may have no right to name their own beneficiaries.

 What Is Covered